ibabkov/spacex_dragon_spacesuit_demo/README.md

 # spacex_dragon_spacesuit_demo

-3D interactive demo scene with the new rigged and animated high-res SpaceX spacesuit model on a spacecraft
+An interactive demo scene with a new rigged and animated high-res SpaceX spacesuit model on a spacecraft.

 ## Main features
 - High-res and lightweight 3d model
 - Bloom and depth postprocessing
 - Skeleton animation
 - Skybox environment
-- Mobile friendly
+- Mobile-friendly
 - Handy architecture
 - High performance